kdadban1/FroggerStyleProject/README.md

 - Win/Lose Screen

 ## Instructions:
-1. Download the .zip file
+1. Download or clone this repository
-2. Extract contents of .zip
-3. Import in an IDE
+2. Open the project in your IDE
-4. Run Frame.java
+3. Run the file: Frame.java (this contains the main() method)